avoy18/petitioner/readme.txt

 = 0.5.0 =
 * New comment textarea field
 * Allow showing the progress bar via a shortcode even if it's disabled in the general settings
+* Additional display options on the submission component, you can now show more fields.
+Improved the block controls and also how it handles empty values.
+* Bug: fixed the issue with form builder not reordering in some cases

 = 0.4.6 =
 * Add option to edit all of the labels via the plugin settings